top of page

 What Guides Us

-Stepping Stones of Dunn County does not discriminate in employment matters or in providing its services by reason of a person’s age, race, creed, color, disability, marital status, family status, sex, national origin, ancestry, sexual orientation, arrest record, con-viction record, political affiliation, membership in the national guard, state defense force or any other reserve component of the military forces of the United States or this state.
+Stepping Stones does not discriminate in employment matters or in providing its services by reason of a person’s age, race, creed, color, disability, marital status, family status, sex, national origin, ancestry, sexual orientation, arrest record, conviction record, political affiliation, membership in the national guard, state defense force or any other reserve component of the military forces of the United States or this state.

 Meet The Team